eestrada/eestrada.github.io/content/posts/psyllium-gem.md

 However, it has been hard to use Fibers in the same way that native Threads can be used: fire off a thread (or several) and then join the thread object and retrieve the final result (or exception).
-This is usful if you need to reach out to several external resources, for example.
-By reaching out to them concurrently you can significantly decrease your response time, since most of that time will be spent waiting on socker IO anyway.
+This is useful if you need to reach out to several external resources, for example.
+By reaching out to them concurrently you can significantly decrease your response time, since most of that time will be spent waiting on socket IO anyway.
 Thus, start multiple requests simultaneously with Threads and they can all wait for their payloads at the same time.